 Store any leftover cake in an airtight container at room temperature for up to 3 days.
 If it is very hot, then store this cake in the fridge.

-To freeze this chocolate espresso ganache cake, cut the frosted cake into individual slices and wrap each slice of cake in plastic wrap.
+To freeze this chocolate espresso ganache cake, cut the frosted cake into individual slices, then wrap each slice in plastic wrap.
 Freeze for up to 3 months.
 Defrost the cake in the fridge overnight, then bring the slices to room temperature before consuming.

 📖 Recipe